 Entrapment

-You can't be prosecuted for conduct the government itself induced – which is commonly known as entrapment and is a complete defense to many crimes.
+You can't be prosecuted for conduct the government itself induced—this is commonly known as entrapment and is a complete defense to many crimes.

-It should be noted if you were predisposed to the criminal conduct and law enforcement merely provided you with the opportunity to do an unlawful act that you would have committed anyway, this would not be considered entrapment.
+It should be noted that if you were predisposed to criminal conduct and law enforcement merely provided you with the opportunity to commit an unlawful act that you would have committed anyway, this would not be considered entrapment.

-For example, when law enforcement pretends to be a drug dealer and makes an arrangement to buy drugs from you, no entrapment occurred.
+For example, when law enforcement pretends to be a drug dealer and makes an arrangement to buy drugs from you, no entrapment occurs.

 See CALCRIM 3408 Jury Instructions for more information on an entrapment defense.